iannisdezwart/ffs/README.md

 ```

 Any missing dependencies will be automatically installed.
-This command will build the binaries specified in the `build` file and place
+This command will build the targets specified in the `ffs.toml` file and place
 them in the `bin` directory.